YoussoufIY/JavaScript-Plotly-Webpage/README.md

-# belly-button-challenge
+# JavaScript Plotly Webpage

-Visit my webpage!
+## Visit my webpage!

 https://youssoufiy.github.io/JavaScript-Plotly-Webpage/

+Created a landing page with a clickable dropdown list of patient IDs that automatically updates charts visualizing the data tied to each ID.